How to Target Facebook Ads From an Email Address and Phone Number

 2. Phone number list targeting:

 You should also have the option of targeting by phone number.
 Like emails, this information can be generated from a Facebook contest or from your own existing customer database.
+If you need them, check out Facebook Contest Ideas.

 Your ads tool should work with Facebook to automatically track down and target those Facebook users who correspond to the phone numbers you’ve provided.
 Cool, huh?